 Higher Scale operates as a partnership between Signature Symphony, Tulsa Public Schools and Tulsa Community College to take music education and experiences into elementary schools where music programs otherwise would not exist.

 Erica D. Parker, cellist, has been working professionally with Signature Quartet and Signature Symphony since 2001.
 She is an advocate for music education in Tulsa Public Schools specializing in at-risk areas and continuing to coach and teach students in the Tulsa area.
-She has a Bachelor of Music from the University of Oklahoma and a Master’s in Music from the University of North Carolina Greensboro.
-Erica has premiered many new compositions at the southeast composers conference.
-She has performed with Rod Stewart, Casting Crowns, Van Cliburn and many other talented artists.
+She has a Bachelor of Music from the University of Oklahoma and a Master of Music from the University of North Carolina Greensboro.
+Erica has premiered many new compositions at the Southeast Composers Conference.
+She has performed with Rod Stewart, Casting Crowns, Van Cliburn, and many other talented artists.
 She is a professor at Tulsa Community College and Oral Roberts University.
 She coaches cello students at TulsaFest in the summers and recently added a workshop for adult cello students at Oral Roberts University.
 She did a national and regional premiere of 10 brand new compositions with Portico Dance Theatre.
 Recently, she spoke at TEDxOU, How Music Helped Find My Father, telling her story about losing her father to dementia and discovering how her music could find him again.
-She also shared this story during Signature Symphony’s Connecting the Dots 12 event.

 He is a founding member of the Tulsa Little Symphony and is currently the Principal Violist of the Signature Symphony at TCC.
 He was a member of the Tulsa Philharmonic and Wichita Symphony Orchestras.
-He is Past President of the Oklahoma Chapter of the American String Teacher’s Association, and in the summer of 1996, served as the Principal Violist of the Twenty-Fifth International String Orchestra in Graz, Austria.
+He is the past President of the Oklahoma Chapter of the American String Teacher’s Association, and in the summer of 1996, served as the Principal Violist of the Twenty-Fifth International String Orchestra in Graz, Austria.
 He has taught middle school strings at TulsaFest since its inception.
-He is an adjunct faculty member for Tulsa Community College, and is President of SongSmith Records, a digital recording facility and record company.
-He has composed several works for full orchestra and many arrangements for string quartet.
+He is President of SongSmith Records, a digital recording facility and record company and has composed several works for full orchestra and many arrangements for string quartet.

 Jeff played “fiddle,” guitar, keyboards, and ran the monitor mix and the light show for Dale Christenson and Prairie Fire for 10 years.
-He also played with the Ray Marshall Band.
-He has performed with several national touring productions including Camelot, Peter Pan, and Sunset Boulevard.
+He also played with the Ray Marshall Band and has performed with several national touring productions including Camelot, Peter Pan, and Sunset Boulevard.
 In the fall of 2002, Tulsa Public Schools honored Jeff with an award for excellence.
 In 2003, the Oklahoma Chapter of the American String Teacher’s Association named him “Teacher of the Year.”
-In 2007, after 27 years of service, he retired from public school life to concentrate on development of young artists through SongSmith Records.
-He currently teaches violin, viola, and studio recording techniques at TCC.
+In 2007, after 27 years of service, he retired from public school life to concentrate on the development of young artists through SongSmith Records.